KentenRoth/100DaysOfCode/README.md

 I spent those days working on my portfolio site!
 I have completed my portfolio and pushed it live.
 Tonight I am updating my linkedIn and taking the next step towards starting a new career.

 ---

+Day 58 (after break)

+It has been a long time since I put anything in here.
+I feel bad for taking such a long break from updating, but my iMac finally met its maker.
+I had been working on getting a new one while coding on my MacBook Air.
+I didn't have all my needed things on my Air, and when I started to get some of the things I would typically use, my laptop began to struggle.
+So I had to back off on what I had and what I was doing.
+I still coded almost every day, but I did not get in as much as I wanted.
+I now have my new iMac, and office area set up, so it will be back to normal now!

+---